AY2526S1-CS2103T-F09-2/tp/docs/DeveloperGuide.md

 <img src="images/LessonClassDiagram.png" width="600" />

 #### Payment Status
 The payment status contains an integer which represents **the number of lessons that students have paid - the number of lessons that need to be paid**.
-Every single stduent has exactly one payment status.
+Every single student has exactly one payment status.

 We check whether the student has an outstanding lesson by checking whether the payment status equals `0`.